Prices from £18.00

 -

-Norethisterone is a type of progestogen (a synthetic version of the female sex hormone progesterone).
-It is used to treat women with certain health conditions including:
+Norethisterone is used to treat women with certain health conditions including:

 - heavy or painful periods